Grizzly Cubs Parent/Guardian Letter

 August 28, 2023

 Dear Grizzly Cub Parent/Guardian,

 Communication is the most important factor in the success of the Grizzly Cub program.
-It is vital that the high school Grizzly Cub and the elementary Grizzly Cub communicate with one another as to their respective intentions concerning the Grizzly Cub activities.
+It is vital that the high school Grizzly Cub and the elementary Grizzly Cub communicate with one another.
 Communication is a two-way medium and the responsibility of keeping in contact falls on both the elementary and high school Grizzly Cubs.
 Nobody wants a broken-hearted youngster to be stood up by their high schooler.
 And no high schooler wants to take time out of their busy schedule to show up for events and have their cub not show up.
 Phone numbers of the elementary cubs and the high school grizzlies will be provided/ exchanged so that communication can be established.

 Grizzly Cubs Coordinator